 85cm (33.5 in) weighing 830g / 1.8 lb

 It is almost impossible to break a Litelok Silver through twisting it with a tool like a crowbar or a tire iron.
 However, it could cause serious injury to anyone who tries.
-The moment you turn the crowbar or tire iron in a Litelok Silver, energy builds up within the tensioned Boaflexicore material which will spring back and unwind rather violently if you let go.
+The moment you turn the crowbar or tire iron in a Litelok Silver, energy builds up within the tensioned Boaflexicore material.
+It will spring back and unwind rather violently if you let go.

 Even with super sharp blades, bolt croppers will struggle to cut through the Boaflexicore strap.
-It will take a cutting load of 148 kN (33,000 lb) that’s equivalent to the weight of an F-18 Hornet fighter jet, pointed through a sharp point.
+It will take a cutting load of 148 kN (33,000 lb).
+That is equivalent to the weight of an F-18 Hornet fighter jet, pointed through a sharp point.
 Which is very much to deal with.